 The whole process of fermentation and further conditioning takes about two weeks.

 Once that's finished, it's showtime, and bottoms up!

 Chilled and ready!

-Ingredients: Filtered & Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar & Leafhopper's Black Tea
+Ingredients: Filtered and Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar, and Leafhopper's Black Tea